algal/avahi-caddy-publish/README.md

 sudo systemctl enable --new avahi-alias@foo.local.service
 ```

-This sure does seem more elegant than running a custom process supervisor under systemd, which is already a mature, standard process supervisor!
+This does seem more elegant than running a custom process supervisor under systemd, which is already a mature, standard process supervisor!
 So maybe the best solution is this plus custom scripts to sync the instantiated services with a Caddyfile?
+I haven't explored this but it could also work.

 2. [avahi-aliases](https://pypi.org/project/avahi-aliases/0.0.10/).
 (I haven't tried it but it looks relevant.)